PaulPextra/Counter-App/README.md

 # Counter-App

-This a simple JavaScript app that increments count number whenever the "INCREMENT" button is clicked.
+This is a simple JavaScript app that increments count number whenever the "INCREMENT" button is clicked.

 it saves the count on the "Previous entries" paragraph whenever the "SAVE" button is clicked.